Chart Color Schemes

 Piara Waters - Forrestdale lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Piara Waters - Forrestdale's population was around 22,295 as of August 2025.
-This reflects a growth of 6,246 people since the 2021 Census, which reported a population of 16,049.
-The increase is inferred from ABS data showing an estimated resident population of 20,548 in June 2024 and an additional 1,555 validated new addresses since the Census date.
-This results in a density ratio of 580 persons per square kilometer.
-Piara Waters - Forrestdale's growth rate of 38.9% since the 2021 census exceeded both national (8.6%) and state averages.
-Interstate migration contributed approximately 57.4% to this growth, with natural growth and overseas migration also being positive factors.
+Piara Waters - Forrestdale's population was approximately 22,432 as of November 2025.
+This figure represents a 6,383 person increase (39.8%) since the 2021 Census, which reported a population of 16,049 people.
+This growth is inferred from an estimated resident population of 20,548 in June 2024 and an additional 1,598 validated new addresses since the Census date.
+The population density was around 583 persons per square kilometer.
+Piara Waters - Forrestdale's growth exceeded both national (8.9%) and state averages, marking it as a significant growth leader in the region.
+Interstate migration contributed approximately 57.4% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Greater Capital Region projections from the ABS released in 2023 based on 2022 data for areas not covered by this data.
-Future projections indicate significant population increase in the top quartile of statistical areas analysed by AreaSearch, with Piara Waters - Forrestdale expected to increase by 6,559 persons to 2041, reflecting a total increase of 21.6% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics forecast a significant increase in the top quartile of statistical areas analysed by AreaSearch, with Piara Waters - Forrestdale expected to increase by 6,559 persons to 2041, reflecting an increase of approximately 20.8% over the 17 years.

 Frequently Asked Questions - Population